 - So what makes a good website?

-The number one thing you must keep in mind is that we at Yoast advocate holistic SEO.
-This means that we’d like you to strive to be the best result.
-We’d like you to optimize every part of your site on all levels, from satisfying user intent to offering a stellar user experience.
-If you combine all these things in a solid SEO strategy, implement the enhancements and track the results, you’re on the right track!
+The number one thing to keep in mind is that we at Yoast advocate holistic SEO.
+Essentially, holistic SEO helps you strive to be the best result.
+This means optimizing every part of your site on all levels, from satisfying user intent to offering a stellar user experience.
+If you combine all these things in a solid SEO strategy, implement the enhancements and keep an eye on the results, you’re on the right track!

 Do you know your audience?
 Do you know your business and what it is you contribute to this world?
 Why should anyone come to your site and do business with you?
-It’s not just because you think you have an awesome product — that just doesn’t fly anymore.
+It’s not because you think you have an awesome product — that just doesn’t fly anymore.
 “Build it and they will come?”
-Nope, I don’t think so.
+Unfortunately, that’s not how it works.
+You need to have a mission and goal for your website.

 Your story has to be right.
 It has to align with what people want and need.
 It means you should nail search intent for your site.
 Uncover all the different ways of how people can end up on your pages and tailor these to answer their questions.
 Map out the user journey from A to Z and place your content in strategic spots.
 Also keep a close eye on the way you formulate your answers — more often than not, a conversational style will turn out to be what you are looking for.